Anwyl of Tywyn family: Descent from William Lewis Annwill (died 1642) to Evan Vaughan Anwyl (born 1943)

-Thomas Nicholas in 1872 said of him;
+Thomas Nicholas, in 1872, said of him;

-"William Lewis Anwyl, Esq., of Parc, Sheriff of Merioneth 1611, 1624, who married Elizabeth, daughter and co-heiress of Edward Herbert, Esquire, of Cemmaes, in Cyfeiliog, grandson of Sir Richard Herbert, Kt...By her he left a numerous offspring of 8 sons and 4 daughters."
+"William Lewis Anwyl, Esq., of Parc, High Sheriff of Merionethshire 1611, 1624, who married Elizabeth, daughter and co-heiress of Edward Herbert, Esquire, of Cemmaes, in Cyfeiliog, grandson of Sir Richard Herbert, Kt...By her he left a numerous offspring of 8 sons and 4 daughters."

-William Lewis Anwyl had eight sons (who survived to maturity), viz;
+William Lewis Anwyl (d.1642) purchased Llwyn Hall and rebuilt Parc.
+He had eight sons (who survived to maturity);